arangodb/docs-hugo/site/content/3.11/index-and-search/arangosearch/performance.md

   5   ReturnNode                   0       - RETURN doc
 ```

-Execution plan with a the primary sort order of the index being utilized:
+Execution plan with the primary sort order of the index being utilized:

 ```aql
 Execution plan: